bionanotechie/Genome-Assembly-Bacterial/README.md

 To perform a hybrid assembly it requires you have both short and long read data to complete the genome.
 Hybrid assembly uses short read data to resolve ambiguity in the long read data as it is assembled.
 For this tutorial we are using data from a boxelder genome.
 We will begin with preprocessing with PacBio Circular Consensus Sequence analysis application (CCS), run the Falcon, Kraken, and MaSuRCA assemblers,

 <a name="ccs"></a>
-## Step 1:Preprocessing with PacBio CCS
+## Step 1: Preprocessing with PacBio CCS
 CCS takes multiple subreads of the same molecule and combines them using a statistical model to produce one accurate consensus sequence (HiFi read), with base quality values.
 For more information, refer to the [PacBio Website](https://www.pacb.com/smrt-science/smrt-sequencing/smrt-sequencing-modes/)

 For our data, CCS was already run on the boxelder data.
 For more information on CCS please refer to [this PacBio CCS Tutorial](https://www.pacb.com/videos/tutorial-circular-consensus-sequence-analysis-application/) And if you have a UConn PacBio account please refer to [this tutorial](https://bioinformatics.uconn.edu/resources-and-events/tutorials-2/pacbio-v7/).